Canlis: History

 The restaurant was built by Peter Canlis and opened on December 11, 1950.
 Prior to coming to Seattle, Peter had run the Canlis Charcoal Broiler which opened in 1946 in Honolulu, Hawaii.
 He was convinced to open a Seattle location by Jack Peterson, a local contractor who had met Canlis on a trip to Hawaii.
 Peter hired local architect Roland Terry to design the Seattle building which soon became an icon for Northwest-inspired Modern architecture.
 Peter later opened additional Canlis restaurants in Honolulu (1954), Portland (1959), and San Francisco (1965).
 The restaurant is "credited with inventing Northwest cuisine when it opened in 1950", and Peter Canlis is personally credited for "singlehandedly develop[ing] what's now known as Pacific Northwest cuisine".
 In 1977, Peter Canlis died of lung cancer and his son, Chris Canlis, took over the restaurant with his wife, Alice.
 The couple ran Canlis for thirty years before handing off ownership to their sons, Mark and Brian Canlis.
+On Feb 5, 2025 Third-generation owner Brian Canlis will leave the restaurant (and his brother, Mark) in June to relocate to Nashville, Tenn., where he will work for renowned restaurateur Will Guidara.

 Canlis usually features a live pianist; Walt Wagner played there from 1996 to 2016.

+Chefs

+8th - James Huffman - June 4, 2025 - current.